DenisionSoft/etu-coding/README.md

 ### S8.
 Real-Time Systems (C)
 Tasks focusing on real-time systems, interrupts and timeouts.

+### *Thesis Project*
+A repository for the thesis project is in development and will be added later.

 ## License

 Since this repository contains code for tasks that were part of the curriculum, the code is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.